kaimallea/tsquery/README.md

 <hr/>

+__NOTE:__ _This library only works within a data capture form context.
+It expects certain global IW* object and functions to exist, which are always available in form contexts_

 ## Building

 Building with [GruntJS](http://gruntjs.com) is not required, but if you have it, you can simply run `grunt` from within the project directory to generate a linted, minified version at `./build/tsquery.min.js`